michael2012z/BitBible/markdown/KJV/files/Job.md

 2. Thinkest thou this to be right, that thou saidst, My righteousness is more than God’s?

-3. For thou saidst, What advantage will it be unto thee? and, What profit shall I have, if I be cleansed from my sin?if…: or, by it more than by my sin
+3. For thou saidst, What advantage will it be unto thee? and, What profit shall I have, if I be cleansed from my sin?

-4. I will answer thee, and thy companions with thee.answer…: Heb. return to thee words
+4. I will answer thee, and thy companions with thee.

 5. Look unto the heavens, and see; and behold the clouds which are higher than thou.